Work Visas for Internships or Co-Ops Overseas

 Want to get paid in Costa Rica?
 Well, you might find that to be a problem.
 (We chose this country as an example of things to think about.)
 In order for an employer to apply for a work permit on your behalf, you have to have a skill that local employees do not have.
 If gaining work experience in Costa Rica is your dream, you will have to look at an unpaid internship rather than a paid co-op.

 A Great Adventure

 Interning or co-oping abroad can be an amazing adventure.
 You gain valuable work experiences to enhance your college education, and you get to live in the culture of a foreign country.
 Living as part of a culture different than your own gives you an awareness of the variety of life in our world.
-Be sure to familiarize yourself with the particular details and costs required, and you’ll be ready to go.
+Be sure to familiarize yourself with the particular details of internships and co-ops and the costs required, and you’ll be ready to go.

 June 7, 2019